chef/chef-web-docs/chef_master/source/attributes.rst

 * Many attributes are maintained in the chef-repo for Policyfiles, environments, roles, and cookbooks (attribute files and recipes)
 * Many attributes are collected by Ohai on each individual node at the start of every Chef Infra Client run
 * The attributes that are maintained in the chef-repo are uploaded to the Chef Infra Server from the workstation, periodically
-* Chef Infra Client will pull down the node object from the Chef Infra Server (which contains the attribute data from the previous Chef Infra Client run), after which all attributes (except ``normal`` are reset)
+* Chef Infra Client will pull down the node object from the Chef Infra Server (which contains the attribute data from the previous Chef Infra Client run, including those set via ``-j`` with JSON files), after which all attributes (except ``normal`` are reset)
 * Chef Infra Client will update the cookbooks on the node (if required), which updates the attributes contained in attribute files and recipes
 * Chef Infra Client will update the role and environment data (if required)
 * Chef Infra Client will rebuild the attribute list and apply attribute precedence while configuring the node